plfa/plfa.github.io/src/plfa/part1/Isomorphism.lagda.md

 ```

 This section introduces isomorphism as a way of asserting that two
-types are equal, and embedding as a way of asserting that one type is
+types are equal, and retraction as a way of asserting that one type is
 smaller than another.
 We apply isomorphisms in the next chapter
 to demonstrate that operations on types such as product and sum
 satisfy properties akin to associativity, commutativity, and